+017

-Table 2.
-Different ME S clients and their functionalities
+348 Table 2 Different MES clients and their functionalities

-MES Client Type Connection within MES Level Connection to other levels/services Administrative Server ERP Operation Buffer, Server Edge Configuration Server ERP, External cloud services Management Server, Operation clients Reporting Measurement Server IoT, Edge
+MES Client Type Connection within MES Level Connection to other levels/serv

+Administrative Server ERP

+Operation Buffer, Server Edge

+Configuration Server ERP, External cloud services

+Management Server, Operation clients Reporting

+Measurement Server IoT, Edge

+349

-Different connectivity and execution actions support different types of MES clients (Table 2).
+Regarding MES clients, a few diverse types are supported by performing different connectivity and execution actions (Table 2).
 Administrative clients perform operations related to the ERP level.
-They are responsible for synchronizing operations definitions, catalog data, material definitions, and other master data needed to properly exchange data between MES and ERP.
+They are responsible for synchronizing operations definitions, catalog data, material definitions, and other master data needed to exchange data between MES and ERP properly.

 The operation client has a connection to the execution buffer on the MES side and to the Edge level.
 The execution buffer is an optional implementation that allows clients to continue to run when the server is offline.
-It contains a buffer filled with tasks that must be executed in the workstation and collects data generated during production.
-Once the connection is reestablished, the data flow will resume, and the server-side upgrade will have the lowest possible impact on the clients.
+It contains a buffer filled with tasks that must be executed in the workstation and that collects data generated during the production process.
+Once the connection is reestablished, the data flow will resume, and the serverside upgrade will have the lowest possible impact on the clients.

-The configuration client is described in detail in [32].
+Configuration client is described in detail in [32].
 It is used to define new products and eventually upload these data to cloud services and ERP.
-The management client acts as a synchronization node between ERP and operation clients.
+Management client acts as a synchronization node between ERP and operation clients.
 It is responsible for downloading production orders from ERP and uploading collected status change data measurements, etc. Ultimately, the measurement client will provide the interface for material registration and integration with IoT nodes such as sensors and other measurement devices.

-5. Transition of Deployment Strategy from IoT to MES node
+369 5.
+Transition of Deployment Strategy from IoT to MES node

-The software update process for IoT nodes and sensor/actuator devices running in a production environment is particularly sensitive.
-In industrial automation, sensors and actuators emerge as fundamental components that underpin efficient, safe, and precise operations.
-These unassuming devices are pivotal in monitoring, controlling, and optimizing various processes across diverse industries.
-The update of such small components requires detailed planning before an update.
-Thorough planning is needed because they are, on the one hand, tiny both in size and capacity and on the other hand, they are running in a hazardous environment where the only possible connection is relatively slow LoRa networks with no wiring possible and limited physical access, (Fig. 5).
-If some physical intervention is needed, the stoppage of the complete industrial process is often a requirement.
+The software update process for IoT nodes and sensor/actuator devices running in a production environment is considered particularly sensitive.
+In industrial automation, sensors and actuators emerge as fundamental components that underpin efficient, safe, 373 and precise operations.
+These unassuming devices are pivotal in monitoring, controlling, 374 and optimizing various processes across diverse industries.
+The update of such small 375 components requires detailed planning before an update.
+Thorough planning is needed 376 because they are, on the one hand, tiny both in size and capacity, and on the other hand, 377 they are running in a hazardous environment where the only possible connection is 378 relatively slow LoRa networks with no wiring possible and limited physical access, 379 (Figure 5).
+If some physical intervention is needed, the stoppage of the complete 380 industrial process is often a requirement.